-HMICFRS recognised that following their inspection carried out in 2021 there were 20 areas for improvement identified by the Inspectorate and good progress being made by the Service.
-The next inspection is scheduled for Autumn 2023.
+HMICFRS recognised that following their inspection carried out in 2021 there were 20 Areas for Improvement (AFI) identified by the Inspectorate and good progress has been made by the Service.
+The Service developed a tracker system to maintain oversight of progress against each AFI identified within that report, with all priority areas monitored regularly and reported through robust governance arrangements.